 The dual licence potentially opens up greater employment opportunities as cadets will be qualified to work for airlines registered and operating under either the UKCAA or EASA.
 Please note however, if you wish to work in the EU you must have a right to live and work in the EU.

-Have L3Harris Airline Academy secured any employment opportunities for graduate cadets in 2022?
+Have L3Harris Airline Academy secured any employment opportunities for graduate cadets?

 Yes.
-At the time of writing (mid-March 2022), thanks to the hard work of our Graduate Placement team and our strong airline relationships we can announce that more than 100 of our UK and European graduates have been offered employment opportunities since January 1st 2022 after completing their flight training with L3Harris Airline Academy - with 50+ joining EasyJet and nearly 30 who have started their Type Rating with Ryanair.
+At the time of writing (May 2023), thanks to the hard work of our Graduate Placement team and our strong airline relationships, more than 300 graduates have found employment with airlines since 2022.